 A portion of the Company's sales are made to distributors under agreements allowing certain rights of return and/or price protection related to the final selling price to the end customers.
 These factors impact the timing and uncertainty of revenues and cash flows.
-During the three months ended April 2, 2022 and April 3, 2021, the Company recognized revenue of \$21.5 million and \$6.8 million, respectively, from performance obligations that were satisfied in previous reporting periods.
+The Company periodically reviews the assumptions used to estimate consideration it will be entitled to receive from customers.
+In the second quarter of fiscal 2022, the Company adjusted certain assumptions used to estimate the constraint on variable consideration, which increased revenue by \$11.4 million and \$5.0 million in the three and six months ended July 2, 2022, respectively.
+During the three months ended July 2, 2022 and July 3, 2021 and the six months ended July 2, 2022 and July 3, 2021, the Company recognized revenue of \$36.5 million, \$8.4 million, \$32.0 million and \$9.3 million, respectively, from performance obligations that were satisfied in previous reporting periods.
 The following disaggregates the Company's revenue by sales channel (in thousands):